Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

-# Flight demonstration: Basic Coding with Copilot Assistance
+# Lab 2.1 - Flight demonstration: Basic Coding with Copilot Assistance
 This module demonstrates how to utilize GitHub Copilot's Chat Extension and its agents (@workspace, @terminal, @vscode) to understand and navigate a codebase, implement REST API methods, generate code from comments, and maintain coding style consistency, culminating in a comprehensive, productivity-enhancing coding experience.

 ## Prerequisites
 - The prerequisites steps must be completed, see [Labs Prerequisites](./Labs/Lab%201.1%20-%20Pre-Flight%20Checklist)

 ## Estimated time to complete
-- 20 minutes, varying with optional labs.
+- 20 minutes, times may vary with optional labs.

 ## Objectives
 Introduction to GitHub Copilot Chat Extension and its agents for code completion and style adaptation.